l0k0ms/workshops/log-workshop-4/steps/facet-creation.md

     * `http.method`
     * `http.status_code`

-2. Use those facet to filter your log poll
+2. Use those facet to filter your log poll.
 3. Create an analysis that displays the relative share of request per status code.